Historic night as Virginia crowns a new Miss Virginia USA and Miss Virginia Teen USA

 45 contestants competed in the pageant that was held at Tidewater Community College’s Roper Theater in Downtown Norfolk.

-Contestants had a full week of events leading up to Sunday nights main event, including an opportunity to question local politicians on special needs and public education, followed by an evening on The Spirit Of Norfolk.
+Contestants had a full week of events leading up to Sunday night’s main event, including an opportunity to question local politicians on special needs and public education, followed by an evening on the Spirit Of Norfolk.